UdoKifferbrehl/cdrtfe/readme_compile.txt

   (project options).

-- cdrtfe should be compiled with a detailed map file as this file is needed for a better exception handlling (you will get detailed information where in the source code the exception occurred).
-Using MakeJclDbg.exe from the JCL the map file can be converted to a much smaller jdbg file.
+- cdrtfe should be compiled with a detailed map file as this file is needed for a better exception handling (you will get detailed information where in the source code the exception occurred).
+The map file can be converted to a much smaller jdbg file with MakeJclDbg.exe from the JCL.

 External third party components